vegetables to plant in autumn

 Plan Next Year’s Beds

-Autumn is also an excellent time to start thinking ahead.
-While the garden becomes quieter, you can begin planning crop rotations, soil improvements, and where early spring crops will go.
+Autumn is also a good time to think ahead.
+While the garden slows down, plan crop rotations, soil improvements, and where early spring crops will go.

-Once your autumn vegetables are planted, the job isn’t quite finished.
-Instead, the focus shifts to maintaining your garden through winter and preparing for the next growing season.
+Once your autumn vegetables are planted, the focus shifts to winter care and planning for the next growing season.
+Many crops will grow slowly through the colder months, then pick up again when light and warmth return in spring.

 Winter Garden Jobs